phax/peppol-commons/README.md

 This project is part of my Peppol solution stack.
 See https://github.com/phax/peppol for other components and libraries in that area.

 These project are used implicitly by e.g. the following projects:
+* [phase4](https://github.com/phax/phase4/) - an AS4 implementation that supports the Peppol Network
 * [phoss-smp](https://github.com/phax/phoss-smp/) - the phoss SMP server with a management GUI
-* [phase4](https://github.com/phax/phase4/) - an AS4 implementation that also supports Peppol
 * [phoss-directory](https://github.com/phax/phoss-directory/) - the phoss Directory for Peppol and TOOP

 This project is licensed under the Apache 2.0 license.